openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

    Nose Cone and Body

 5. Moving on, we next need to add a **Fin set**.
-Make sure you have clicked on the *Body tube* so that it’s highlighted then click on the **Trapezoidal** component type.
+Make sure you have clicked on the *Body tube* so that it’s highlighted then click on the :guilabel:`Trapezoidal` component type.
 The *Trapezoidal fin set configuration* window will have appeared.
 Leave the left side of the window alone: the settings there are fine as-is.
 However, we will need to change some things on the right hand side.
 First, change the *Fin cross section* to **Rounded**.
 Also, reduce the *Thickness* to **0.2**.
 That’s all we need to do in this tab.
 Now move to the *Appearance* tab and customize to your preference.